All non-Brunei citizens require a work permit that is valid for two years.

 Australian visitors who wish to stay in Brunei Darussalam for more than 14 days are required to apply at the High Commission of Brunei Darussalam in Canberra before entering the country.

-For further information, please visit the High Commission of Brunei Darussalam website or the Brunei Ministry of Foreign Affairs and Trade visa information page.
+For further information, please visit the High Commission of Brunei Darussalam website.